 The Scar Team have been working together for many years within the National Health Service.
 Our main focus has been the more severe forms of scarring after burn injury.
-The team have a range of expertise that addresses the many different problems that a scar can provoke:
+The team have a range of expertise that addresses the many different problems that a scar can provoke.

 Her experience in the treatment of scars has been through the use of non-surgical techniques, these include advice on massage, silicone therapy and pressure therapy.
 She has used these techniques on all ages and treats several hundred patients a year with variable degrees of complexity.
 Alison remains at the cutting edge of treatments through the annual national BBA conference, scarring workshops and an extensive network of scar practitioners.
 Alison is registered with the HCPC.

-Dr Becky Watkins is an HCPC registered Clinical Psychologist, who qualified in 2006 with the Bristol Doctorate in Clinical Psychology.
+Becky is an HCPC registered Clinical Psychologist, who qualified in 2006 with the Bristol Doctorate in Clinical Psychology.
 This followed several years of working with people in a variety of settings, experiencing a range of difficulties and studying a Masters in Health Psychology.
 She has since worked with people who have chronic pain, illness and skin conditions in an NHS role.
 In 2011 she set up a private practice and has worked with people who have a variety of needs, including those with depression, anxiety and psychological trauma.
 She has worked with children, adolescents, families and adults.

 Areas of Specialist Experience